-Copywritely Keyword Density Checker is a tool that shows your top keywords based on density and standard color codes.
+Copywriting Keyword Density Checker is a tool that shows your top keywords based on density and standard color codes.
 This tool is a bit more limited than other tools in this list.
-That's because it doesn't give you an option to remove extra words and include meta information.
-But for starters, it's a unique tool.
+That’s because it doesn’t allow you to remove extra words and include meta information.
+But for starters, it’s a unique tool.

 Why do we recommend it?

-If you are looking to quickly check the keyword density of your text at a glance, Copywritely's simplicity and user-friendliness make it a good option for you.
-Note that you can sign up for a Copywritely account for more advanced text error checking.
+If you are looking to check the KD of your text at a glance quickly, Copywritely’s simplicity and user-friendliness make it a good option for you.
+You can sign up for a Copywritely account for more advanced text error checking.

 Semrush’s On-Page SEO Checker

-The powerful SEMrush On-Page SEO Checker software includes a keyword density checker called "keyword phrase usage."
-In addition to providing an evaluation of keyword density, this tool contains automatic SEO reviews and reports, evaluation of titles and metadata, a backlink search tool, scanning, etc. It will also help you compare your keyword density with competing websites.
+The powerful SEMrush On-Page SEO Checker software includes a KD checker called “keyword phrase usage.”
+In addition to evaluating KD, this tool contains automatic SEO reviews and reports, evaluation of titles and metadata, a backlink search tool, scanning, etc. It will also help you compare your KD with competing websites.

-Regarding search engine optimization through written texts, keyword density is one of the most misunderstood concepts.
+Regarding search engine optimization through written texts, keyword density is among the most misunderstood concepts.
 If you understand and use this concept correctly, you can maintain a healthy balance for placing keywords in your writing and avoid keyword stuffing.